xacrimon/dashmap/README.md

 Also, to be brutally honest, do your own benchmarking with your setup.
 This is one of infinite possible configations.
 It doesn't speak for how it will work for you.

+### Notes

+- cht is very broken and has inconsistency and memory safety issues making it a non-option.

 <img src="https://raw.githubusercontent.com/xacrimon/dashmap/master/assets/bench-insert.svg?sanitize=true" alt="Insert Benchmark">

 <img src="https://raw.githubusercontent.com/xacrimon/dashmap/master/assets/bench-get.svg?sanitize=true" alt="Get Benchmark">